DaveShuckerow/pirate-badge/README.md

 Prefixing the parameter with `this.` is a shorthand in Dart constructors that directly assigns that parameter to the corresponding field in the class.
-This saves the trouble of having to do this on your own in the initialization step of the constructor like you would in many Java.
+This saves the trouble of having to do this on your own in the initialization step of the constructor like you would in Java.
 Also note that with this syntax, you don't need to declare the type; Dart is able to infer and require that this parameter have the same type as the field that it is assigning to.